Sanskriti2401/Name-It/README.md

 # Name-It

-The actual code is present in branch main-NameIt
+The actual code is present in branch main-NameIt.

+## See the DEMO LIVE: https://Sanskriti2401.github.io/Name-It/